 Reduced social and economic costs of acute or chronic disease or other health conditions.
+Examples include general productivity losses, reduced quality of life, and lowered resources.

-Societal and financial cost of illness is manifested by general productivity losses, lesser quality of life, lowered resources, and other phenomena.
 New procedures, interventions, policies, and other benefits from translational science hold the potential to alleviate undue societal and community burden, provide opportunities for reallocation of resources, and increase quality of life.

 Advice from authors on searching for information: